PeterHickman/smallq/README.md

 Messages are added to named queues, the queue will be created once a message is added to it.
 Gets from non-existant queues will not create the queue.
 Queue names are 2 to 30 characters long consisting to `a-z`, upper and lower case, `0-9`, `-`, `_` and `.`.
 The range of valid characters may expand in the future

 #### Message body
 The message itself must be at least 1 character long.
 There is no upper limit.
 It can contain anything except `\n`, `\r`, `\f` or `\0`.
-If you are unsure of your message contents then either escape your message or encode it with something like `base64` when you go to add it and unescape or decode when you get it off the queue
+If you are unsure of your message contents then either escape your message or encode it with something like `base64` when you add it and unescape or decode when you get it off the queue

-There are all of three commands.
+#### The client code
 The way the client is used is a little less usual.
 This is because the client needs to close the connection to the server.
 This form allows the client to take care of it without relying on the programmer to remember to close the connection themselves

 ### Add
 ```ruby